 Give yourself LOTS of time to get to your exam—maybe even plan to get there half an hour ahead of time.
 You never know what could go wrong (especially if the weather’s bad), and you can’t enter the exam room if you’re more than 30 minutes late.

-I’m definitely not a morning person, so I actually have friends in other time zones call me before 8:30 am exams to make sure I get up in time.
+I’m definitely not a morning person, so I would actually have friends in other time zones call me before 8:30 am exams to make sure I got up in time.

 Once you get there